London stocks hit over one-week highs on UK policy reversal optimism | Business

 London stocks hit over one-week highs on UK policy reversal optimism

-UK's blue-chip and mid-cap indexes hit their highest levels in more than a week on Tuesday, lifted by a historic reversal of the government's unfunded tax cut plans and earnings optimism that boosted Wall Street indexes overnight.
-The blue-chip FTSE 100 gained 0.8% by 0713 GMT and the mid-cap FTSE 250 rose 0.7%.
+UK's main equity indexes hit their strongest levels in more than a week on Tuesday, boosted by the historic reversal of the government's unfunded tax cut plans and optimism over the earnings season that boosted U.S. stocks overnight.
+The blue-chip FTSE 100 gained 0.9% to hit its highest since Oct.
+10 and the domestically focussed FTSE 250 rose 1.0% to a level not seen since Oct.
+5.

 - Country: